WuTheFWasThat/midnighttherapy/README.md

 It's often frustrating that you can only load your best solution, on maps with many viable but different placings.
 Ultra Complex is especially bad - it's devastating when I'm working on a new idea, and I accidentally load my best solution.
 Thus I added the ability to save and load solutions.
-Simply enter a name, and press Save, to save the current solution.
+Simply enter a name, and press Save (hotkey S), to save the current solution.
+If you don't enter a name, your solution is automatically named based on your score.
 You'll then see the name appear in a list, where you can Load or Delete it.

 ![save solutions](images/save-solutions.png)